asteyven/SET08103-base/units/unit05/unit05b.md

 ## User Stories

-We covered requirements in [Lecture 09](../lecture09).
+We covered requirements in [Unit 5a](../unit05/unit05a.md).
 A requirement represents something that our software will do to meet a business goal.
 A **user story** is a definition of what our software should do for a user.
 The common template is:

 > As a **< user role >**, I can **< activity >** so that **< business value >**.